 The SET procedures (ESCB, 2022) require that, where an allegation against a member of staff is received, the Headteacher, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) on 03330 139 797 within one working day.
-However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
-This will include advice on speaking to pupils and parents and HR.
-The Trust does not carry out any investigation before speaking to the LADO.
+However, wherever possible, contact with the LADO will be made immediately so that we can seek advice on how to proceed and whether the matter requires Police involvement.
+This will include advice on speaking to pupils, parents and HR.
+The school does not carry out any investigation before speaking to the LADO.

-Staffing matters are confidential and the Trust operates within a statutory framework around Data Protection.
+Staffing matters are confidential and the school operates within a statutory framework around Data Protection.